HHest/GetAndCleanDataCourseProject/CodeBook.md

   - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
   - Triaxial Angular velocity from the gyroscope.
   - "Jerk" values (derivative w.r.t. time) for the above two quantities.
-  - Frequency values for the above two quantities.
+  - Frequency domain values for the above two quantities.
   - Magnitudes of the above quantities.
 * An activity label.
 * An identifier of the subject who carried out the experiment.